plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## We need to ban targeted advertising

 FLoC seems to be Google's way of saving a dying business.
-They are trying to keep targeted ads going by making them more 'privacy-friendly' and 'anonymous'.
+They are trying to keep targeted ads going by making them more "privacy-friendly" and "anonymous".
 But behavioral profiling and targeted advertisement is not compatible with a privacy-respecting web.

 Google made their first many billions exclusively on contextual advertising.
 Google now prefers to push the message that behavioral advertising based on personal data collection is superior but there is simply no trustworthy evidence to that.